By Jacky Parker

-If you like brutalist architecture, have a cool £2,500,000 million to spare and fancy Soho Farmhouse as your (fairly) local, the 'Ghost House' designed by BPN Architects in Moreton Paddox, Warwickshire is up for grabs on The Modern House.
+If you like brutalist architecture and modern homes, have a cool £2,500,000 million to spare and fancy Soho Farmhouse as your (fairly) local, the 'Ghost House' designed by BPN Architects in Moreton Paddox, Warwickshire is up for grabs on The Modern House.

 Or maybe, like us, you just fancy a nose around?